 We know that the scripts are great.
 We've used them all!
 But our potential help with your Shakespeare project doesn't have to end there-- The staff of Shakespeare Free Library are available to help you in any way.
-We can correspond by email, hold a phone or skype conference, or come to you to teach, consult, and help direct problem scenes.
-In 2011 and 2012, Peter Gould went to Milton High School in northern Vermont for two days consultation on "Macbeth" and "Midsummer Night's Dream."
-Both productions won the the Vermont State Championships at the One-Act Festival.
-Kailie Larkin & Sophie Wood travel to Chelsea Vermont every year to assist with elementary-school Shakespeare productions.
-Aaron Kagan is coaching great Shakespeare at the International Baccalaureate School in Montezuma, New Mexico.
+We can correspond by email, hold a phone or skype conference, or come in person to teach, consult, and help direct problem scenes.
+Peter Gould went to Milton High School in northern Vermont for two days consultation on "Macbeth" and "Midsummer Night's Dream:" both productions won the the Vermont State Championships at the One-Act Festival.
+Kailie Larkin & Sophie Wood travel to Chelsea VT every year to assist with elementary-school Shakespeare productions.
 Jonny Flood, Doran Hamm, and Marcel Freda have all been in charge of year-long residencies at the Gifft Hill School on St. John, in the U.S. Virgin Islands.
 In 2015, Peter, Jonny, and Kailie brought a blitz of Funnery style for a whole week to Orleans Elementary School in northern Vermont.
-In 2016, Peter is assisting on a Free Library-scripted production of "Much Ado" at Johnson State College in northern Vermont, and looks forward to his next trip to New Mexico.
+In 2016, Peter assisted on a Free Library-scripted production of "Much Ado" at Johnson State College in northern Vermont.
 Our experienced and enthusiastic staff members are eager to help you with your work.
 We come from Vermont, Boston, New York City, upper New York state, Los Angeles, London, and Santiago, Chile.
-We travel.
+We'll travel anywhere.
 We connect with young people and we inspire.
-We can make your labors SO MUCH EASIER!
-We'll help bring your audiences to a standing ovation when the curtain drops!
+We can make your labors SO MUCH EASIER, and we'll help bring your audiences to a standing ovation when the curtain drops!
 You may have to pay for these services.
 We're affordable.
 Contact us at firstname.lastname@example.org

 Running a workshop with an international group in New Mexico.
 Taking a break on the prairie.